pwyoung/ansible-playbook-deploy-kubespray/README.md

 This contains a playbook (site.yml) that installs Kubespray and then executes it.
 The playbook will:
   - Update /etc/hosts on each host so that they can find each other via local DNS
-  - Find
+  - Set up passwordless-SSH from the installation host to all hosts
-  - install Kubespray
+  - Install Ansible and Kubespray on the installation host
-  -
+  - Create a script to run Kubespray and log all output to a file

-The playbook will
+  - Run the installation script

 # Dependencies
 - Ansible Roles: